-Dog owners love to watch their canine friends run free, which is why off-leash dog parks, trails, and beaches are becoming increasingly popular.
+Dog owners love watching their canine friends run free, so off-leash dog parks, trails, and beaches are becoming increasingly popular.
 Vancouver Island has a great many of these leash-free parks.
-So many, in fact, for the purpose of this article I narrowed my research to just the Mid-Vancouver Island area.
+So many, in fact, for the purpose of this article I narrowed my research to just the mid-Vancouver Island area.

 Please utilize this list as a resource of places to go when your dog needs a little extra freedom and exercise.

-I only ask that you show good dog park etiquette by making sure to always pick up after your pooch, and ensuring the waste is disposed of appropriately!
+I only ask that you show good dog park etiquette by always picking up after your pooch and disposing of the waste appropriately.

 Transfer Beach in Ladysmith.
 Vancouver Island View